homearanya/active-escapes/src/pages/tours/pioneer-trail.md

     - '<strong>Drinks</strong>'
     - '<strong>Private Return Transfer</strong>'
   notIncludes: null
-destination: westerncape
-activity:
-  - hiking
-subActivity:
-  - slackpacking
 popularTour:
+  featured: 0
   image: ../../img/generic/pp-pioneer-500.jpg
   tagline: Pioneering
   title: Wilderness Trail - Western Cape
-  description: "A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
+  description: 'A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
 Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
-Overnight in uniquely appointed tented camps with gourmet bush dining."
-activityTour:
-  image: ../../img/generic/pp-pioneer-500.jpg
-  tagline: Pioneering
-  title: Wilderness Trail - Western Cape
-  description: "A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
-Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
-Overnight in uniquely appointed tented camps with gourmet bush dining."
+Overnight in uniquely appointed tented camps with gourmet bush dining.'
 destinationTour:
+  order: 1
   image: ../../img/generic/pp-pioneer-500.jpg
   tagline: Pioneering
   title: Wilderness Trail - Western Cape
-  description: "A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
+  description: 'A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
 Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
-Overnight in uniquely appointed tented camps with gourmet bush dining."
+Overnight in uniquely appointed tented camps with gourmet bush dining.'
 ---